How much are employee licence fees?

 6. Colour copy of Garda / GNIB Card (For Non-EU nationals).

-7. Police clearance certificate from your country of birth (if you are not from Republic of Ireland) and the person who have spent six months or more in other country will also be required to have a police clearance certificate from that country.
+7. Police clearance certificate from your country of birth (if you are not from the Republic of Ireland) and the person who has spent six months or more in another country will also be required to have a police clearance certificate from that country.

 8. FETAC Certificate OR Course completion letter (TRF Form) from your FETAC accredited training provider.
-Mark Watch is a FETAC accredited training provider.
+Markwatch Security Training Services Ltd is a FETAC accredited training provider.

 How to apply for individual licence?

-The Private Security Authority (PSA) is responsible to issuing, granting, monitoring, suspending, and controlling for this licence.
-Visit www.psa.gov.ie to fill online application form or call PSA to order a application form or you can download it from PSA website.
-Mark Watch will also help you in filling out these forms.
+The Private Security Authority (PSA) is responsible for issuing, granting, monitoring, suspending, and controlling this licence.
+Visit www.psa.gov.ie to fill the online application form or call PSA to order an application form or you can download it from the PSA website.
+Markwatch Security Training Services Ltd will also help you in filling out these forms.

 What are the functions of PSA?